-You need to see this ergonomic office gear if you're working from home
+Best Ergonomic Office Equipment in 2021: Best Chair, Keyboard, Mouse to Work From Home

 Keyboards

-Logitech has made a name for itself in the computer accessory world, and when it comes to ergonomic keyboards, there's no ignoring the Logitech Ergo K860.
-The K860 has a distinct split design, which Logitech says allows for better typing posture and overall strain on your wrists and forearms.
-The pillowed wrist rest is another nice touch, which gives 54% extra wrist support.
-Each key has a scooped design to match your fingertips, and your family will appreciate their quietness.

-Solid alternative: Microsoft Sculpt Keyboard
+Microsoft Sculpt Keyboard

-Microsoft is another company that's helped make ergonomic keyboards famous, and its Sculpt Keyboard is another top recommendation.
-Just like the K860, the Sculpt has a split design that aims to make your typing more comfortable and less stressful on your body.
+Kicking off our picks for the best ergonomic keyboards, we turn our attention towards Microsoft with its Sculpt Keyboard.
+The Sculpt has a split design that aims to make your typing more comfortable and less stressful on your body, and it's honestly great.
 You'll also find a large wrist wrest, giving you a comfy typing experience from all angles.
 Speaking of angles, you can adjust the reverse tilt to prop up the bottom of the Sculpt for improved wrist support.

-If you like the idea of an ergonomically-designed keyboard but need to stick to a tight budget, Logitech has you covered with its more affordable K350.
+If you like the idea of an ergonomically-designed keyboard but need to stick to a tight budget, Logitech has you covered with its affordable K350.
 The K350 has a wave design with Logitech's "Constant Curve," which promises to bring your hands comfort and joy even during extended typing sessions.
 This is another keyboard with a cushioned palm rest, and the dedicated number pad on the right makes this perfect for folks that work with numbers a lot.

-If you have a Mac: Keychron K2
+Keychron K2

 There are a lot of excellent keyboards out there, but not all of them are designed with Mac shortcuts and keys in mind.
 If you work from a Mac and want something better than your aging Magic Keyboard, the Keychron K2 is for you.
 It's a wireless mechanical keyboard with proper Mac keys, and it works seamlessly with macOS.
 You can get it with Blue, Brown, and Red mechanical switches, there's RGB lighting, and the typing experience is out-of-this-world good.

-Rising champ: Logitech MX Keys
+Logitech MX Keys

 Keychron has made the K2 one of the more popular keyboards on the market right now, but there's another one that's gunning for it — the Logitech MX Keys.
-The MX Keys has a more traditional design than its siblings, but for some people, that'll be preferable.
+The MX Keys has a more traditional design than our other picks, but for some people, that'll be preferable.
 With this keyboard, Logitech is really stressing its "perfect stroke keys" for responsive typing, automatic backlighting, and multi-device support.
 You can also get it with an optional palm rest for extra comfort.

+Going back to more whacky designs, we need to mention the Kinesis Freestyle2.
+This keyboard looks unlike anything else, featuring a split design that's available in 9-inch and 20-inch separation variants.
+The idea behind the Freestyle2 is that you can move and rotate the different sections to find a placement that feels the most natural and comfortable for the way you type.
+It'll take some getting used to, but if you commit to it, it has loads of potential.

-Keep in cheap: Arteck Wireless Keyboard
+Arteck Wireless Keyboard

 Lastly, we want to highlight a keyboard that keeps costs as low as possible without compromising your typing experience.
 Enter the Arteck Wireless Keyboard.
 Made out of a stainless steel frame, Arteck designed its keyboard to be incredibly durable and sturdy throughout all kinds of use.
 Low-profile keys mean you get quiet and comfortable typing, the battery only needs to be recharged every six months, and you get a full-sized number pad.
 You can't go wrong.